qz-cqy/algorithms/README.en.md

 [简体中文](/README.md)

-Here is a public collection of some algorithm templates(in cpp, c, pascal, python language), welcome to provide more!
+Here is a public collection of some algorithm templates(in cpp, c, python language), welcome to provide more!
 This repository is continuously updated.